UNITED WAY HISTORY

 In 2014, United Way Suncoast announced its five-year strategic plan to break the cycle of poverty by focusing on early literacy, youth success, and financial stability as its priority work.

-In January 2017, Duke Energy Foundation announced a $1 million grant to United Way Suncoast to benefit the Campbell Park community in South St. Petereburg, FL.
+In January 2017, Duke Energy Foundation announced a $1 million grant to United Way Suncoast to benefit the Campbell Park community in South St. Petersburg, FL.

-In 2017, United Way Suncoast and United Way of Manatee County merged to United Way Suncoast serving Desoto, Hilsborough, Manatee, Pinellas and Sarasota counties.
+In 2017, United Way Suncoast and United Way of Manatee County merged to United Way Suncoast serving Desoto, Hillsborough, Manatee, Pinellas and Sarasota counties.

 The concept behind the first joint-fund drive in Denver, Colorado, remains valid today.
 Yet the United Way Suncoast has evolved and changed dramatically over the years, largely because the organization is a flexible system that responds and adapts to changing social conditions and social needs.